 Book reviewers try to give honest feedback about a book they've read, and they do it in different ways.
-Here's one plan that might work for your kids if they're not sure how to get started.
+Most book reviewers write for an audience who are looking for a book to read.
+Here's one plan that might work if you're are not sure how to get started.
 Creating Digital Stories with iPad.
 Creating Digital Stories with iPad by Susan Stephenson, www.thebookchook.com I love to find ways for children to create digital stories.

 Apart from the fact that I applaud kids creating ANY stories, digital storytelling has the added benefit of including technology.
 Much to do with tech is inherently motivating for kids, and digital tools provide many different formats for them to explore.
 So here’s my beginning list of iPad apps that can be used in some way to tell a digital story, either oral, in picture form, written or a combination.
-I’ll start with, and link to, the apps I’ve managed to review so far.
-This post will be a work in progress and I will update it over time.
-1. In many of these apps, the writing is minimal, making them useful to reluctant writers or younger children with technical knowhow.
 Resources for Maker Ed.
 Maker Ed is a wonderful new way of thinking about something that’s been around for a while: practical projects or “making”.